AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingTimeToLeavePredictionModel.md

 ## Model Parameters Loading

-In here, we will use our model parameters so that it can be used to predict "time to leave".
-There are two cases in here:
+In here, we will use our model parameters so that it can be used to load out models.
+There are three cases in here:

 1. The player is a first-time player.

 2. The player is a returning player.

+3. Every Player Uses The Same Global Model.

 ### Case 1: The Player Is A First-Time Player